Best Universities in London For International Students

 What are the cheapest universities in London for international students?

 The cheapest one is the University of East London.
 Some programs cost around £12,000 yearly.
 London Metropolitan University is also very affordable.
-It offers many low-cost degrees for international students.
+It offers numerous low-cost degree programs for international students.
 But always check the exact course fees.
 Some subjects cost more than others.

 Can I work part-time while studying in London?